msakai/resume/resume.md

 --------------

 * Coursera
+  * Securing and Integrating Components of your Application (Jan.
+2023) by Google Cloud Training
   * Getting Started With Application Development (Jan.
 2023) by Google Cloud Training
   * Getting Started with Google Kubernetes Engine (Dec.
 2022)